 - Restore the Website subfolders and Encryption.txt file you created a backup of earlier.Do not restore the entire Website folder.
 Only restore the specific subfolders you need.
 Backing up and restoring the entire Website folder can lead to issues.

-- If your database is hosted in SQL Server, run the following tool on your Lansweeper server and click through any warnings about your database password being incorrect:Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe
+- If your database is hosted in SQL LocalDB or SQL Server, run the following tool on your Lansweeper server and click through any warnings about your database password being incorrect:Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe

-- As the web console reinstallation will have added a random password to the web console connection string, change the database password in the Website tab to the one you configured earlier, if your database is hosted in SQL Server.
+- As the web console reinstallation will have added a random password to the web console connection string, change the database password in the Website tab to the one you configured earlier, if your database is hosted in SQL LocalDB or SQL Server.

 - Restart your web server service in Windows Services.